ibm-telemetry/telemetry-js/README.md

 environment (GitHub actions, Travis CI, etc.).

-During a build or any other CI operation that installs package dependencies (`npm install`, `yarn install`, etc.), IBM telemetry will run as a silent process in the background and perform data collection.
+During a build or any other CI operation that installs package dependencies (`npm install`, `yarn install`, ...), IBM telemetry will run as a silent process in the background and perform data collection.

 ### Opt-out mechanism

 IBM Telemetry will collect metric data for instrumented packages by default.
-If your project is installing an IBM Telemetry-instrumented package and you wish to opt-out of metric collection, set an environment variable `IBM_TELEMETRY_DISABLED='true'`.
+If your project is installing an IBM Telemetry-instrumented package and you wish to opt-out of metric collection, set an environment variable of `IBM_TELEMETRY_DISABLED='true'`.
 This will prevent **any and all** data from being collected in your project.

 ### Anonymization